denis-stepanov/advent/README.md

 >
 > dtoverlay=hifiberry-digi
 ```
 S/PDIF PCM comes sampled in 48 kHz, while PulseAudio defaults to 44.1 kHz.
 If the sampling rate is not matched, recorder will see garbage.
 In addition, Dejavu inherently works in 44.1 kHz (the frequency setting it is not just a matter of input sampling, but is also used internally during recognition process).
 So the easiest way is to configure PulseAudio to a primary frequency of 48 kHz and to activate software down-sampling to 44.1 kHz.
-Edit `/etc/pulse/daemon.conf` to add these lines:
+Edit `/etc/pulse/daemon.conf` to uncomment and enable these lines:

 ```
 79a80